 \end{proof}

 An analogous fact to the above holds for $K_{DI,par}^{iid}$ as well.

-Following Ref.~\cite{CFH21} we show now that there is a gap between the amount of conference key and device-independent conference key.
-We will use the fact that there it has been proven that there are states with $K^{\downarrow}(\rho_{AB})> K_{DD}(\rho_{AB})$.
+Following Ref.~\cite{CFH21}, we show now that there is a gap between the numbers of conference keys and device-independent conference keys.
+We will use the fact that there it has been proven that there are states with $K^{\downarrow}(\rho_{AB})< K_{DD}(\rho_{AB})$.
 From such state $\rho_{AB}$ we construct a multipartite state with the property that $K_{DI}(\rho_{N(A)}) < K_{DD}(\rho_{N(A)})$, as it is described in the proof of the following theorem.

 \begin{theorem} Let $\rho_{AB}\in\mc{B}(\mc{H}_A\otimes\mc{B})$, where $\dim(\mc{H}_A)=d_A$ and $\dim(\mc{H}_B)=d_B$, be a bipartite state which admits a gap $K_{DD}(\rho_{AB}) - K^{\downarrow}(\rho_{AB})\geq c >0$ for some constant $c$.
-Then for any $N$ there is a multipartite state $\rho_{N(A)}$ with local dimensions at most $d_A\times d_B$ with $K_{DD}(\rho_{N(A)})-K_{DI}(\rho_{N(A)}) \geq c$. \end{theorem} \begin{proof} Consider a state $\rho_{N(A)}$ constructed as a path made of state $\rho_{AB}$ (as e.g. in a line of a quantum repeater)
+Then for any $N$ there is a multipartite state $\rho_{N(A)}$ with local dimensions at most $d_A\times d_B$ with $K_{DD}(\rho_{N(A)})-K_{DI}(\rho_{N(A)}) \geq c$. \end{theorem} \begin{proof} Consider a state $\rho_{N(A)}$ constructed as a path made of state $\rho_{AB}$ (as, e.g., in a line of a quantum repeater):